oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

   # how to create that Secret at the end of this file)
   adminSecret:
     name: domain1-weblogic-credentials
-  # The name of the Admin Server
-  asName: "admin-server"
-  # The Admin Server's ListenPort
-  asPort: 7001
   # Whether to include the server out file into the pod's stdout, default is true
   includeServerOutInPodLog: true
   # serverStartPolicy legal values are "NEVER", "ALWAYS", "IF_NEEDED", or "ADMIN_ONLY"